* A little quiet time together *

 — Earth Mother bore our shoeless dancing feet with tender green love.
 Sky Father trees, all unconscious of their benign majesty, held millions of green solar flags high over us.

-— At Colourfest 2013, our experience with Tree Walk on Sunday, two by two, now eyes shut, now eyes open, touching, embracing, discovering the treeness of trees in the way of young lovers, while we bathed in the peal of bells blown towards us on a light warm breeze from Wimborne St Giles Church, was the pinnacle of bliss.
+— The pinnacle of bliss at Colourfest 2013, was our experience with Tree Walk on Sunday, two by two, now eyes shut, now eyes open, touching, embracing, the breeze of bells carried in the warm air from the Wimborne St Giles church.
 It deeply moved all who took part, whether first-timers like myself, or not.

 — The shockingly blissful conjunction of ourself with trees to the serious and gentle promptings of Anthony Goh was, in one word, thrilling.